shadowchamber/NDMock/README.md

 ## Contribute

-Contributions to WHSRF are welcome.
-Here is how you can contribute to WHSRF:
+Contributions to NDMock are welcome.
+Here is how you can contribute to NDMock:

 * [Submit bugs](https://github.com/shadowchamber/NDMock/issues) and help us verify fixes.
 * [Submit pull requests](https://github.com/shadowchamber/NDMock/pulls) for bug fixes and features and discuss existing proposals